w3c/smartagents-workshop/README.md

     * Addressing presentation issues such as how, what, and when to transfer necessary information from input entities (users, devices, or applications) to output entities (users, devices, or applications).
     * Integrating multiple interchangeable modalities (typing, handwriting, voice, etc.).
 * Underlying technologies of smart voice agents:
-    * Advanced integration and orchestration of multiple agents, e.g., in support of Agentic AI
+    * Advanced integration and orchestration of multiple voice agents, e.g., in support of Agentic AI
-    * Agents, services, and devices from various vendors
+    * Voice agents, services, and devices from various vendors
     * Standardized data formats and protocols for data and control transfer
     * State transition management models and service lifecycles
     * Enhanced models and architectures for smart voice agent interaction and their relationship with Web technologies